mdfarragher/GLC0920/AutoML/HeartDiseasePrediction/README.md

 * Slope of the peak exercise ST segment: 1 = up-sloping, 2 = flat, 3 = down-sloping
 * Number of major vessels (0–3) colored by fluoroscopy
 * Thallium heart scan results: 3 = normal, 6 = fixed defect, 7 = reversible defect
-* Diagnosis of heart disease: 0 = normal risk, 1-4 = elevated risk
+* Diagnosis of heart disease: 0 = normal risk, 1 = elevated risk

-The first 13 columns are patient diagnostic information, and the last column is the diagnosis: 0 means a healthy patient, and values 1-4 mean an elevated risk of heart disease.
+The first 13 columns are patient diagnostic information, and the last column is the diagnosis: 0 means a healthy patient, and 1 means an elevated risk of heart disease.

 You are going to build a binary classification machine learning model that reads in all 13 columns of patient information, and then makes a prediction for the heart disease risk.